kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 36     }
 ```
 -	Line 33 prints out via Hardhat a message with the address of the account that paid the gas fees to deploy the smart contract on the blockchain.
--	Line 34 set the variable `owner` to the address of the account that paid the gas fees to deploy the smart contract on the blockchain.
+-	Line 34 sets the variable `owner` to the address of the account that paid the gas fees to deploy the smart contract on the blockchain.
 -	Line 35 emits an event.
 This practice is recommended whenever the state of the contract is changed.
 The log can be viewed in the Remix console when you expand "Debug".

 ## 1.7	Function `changeOwner`